vatsalmasrani/Windows-Internals/README.md

 # Windows-Internals
-all undocumented fun stuff that windows has to offer
+all the fun stuff that windows has to offer